I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 Well, that’s easy enough.

 Your contact details should be at the top of the first page of your resume and will appear under your name.

-Remember to include all the necessary ways in which you can be reached, even your address, although, in our modern world, you most likely will be contacted by either a phone call or by email.
+Remember to include all the necessary ways you can be reached, even your address, although, in our modern world, you most likely will be contacted by phone or email.

 But you knew to include those, right?

-There is no hard and fast rule as to how you would set these out or in what order, although most research seemed to suggest that all your details should be on one line, if possible as this saves space for more important information.
+There is no hard and fast rule on how you would set these out or in what order, although most research seemed to suggest that all your details should be on one line, if possible, as this saves space for more important information.

 So here’s an example.
-It’s simple, neat and gets across the information it needs to.
+It’s simple, neat, and conveys the information it needs.

 1 Rodeo Drive, Hollywood, California | Cell (123) 45679 | [email protected]